KrzysztofProscinski/HADES-simulations/readme.txt

 macros:
-- rootlogon.C			- makro executed during launching of the root; it loads Pluto libraries and executes PHadesAcc.C macro; for working it needs the acc_matrices.root file
+- rootlogon.C			- macro executed during launching of the root; it loads Pluto libraries and executes PHadesAcc.C macro; for working it needs the file "acc_matrices.root"
+- accmatrices_create.C  - macro used for creations of acceptance matrices in the file "acc_matrices.root"
-- PHadesAcc.C			- makro for cuts and smearing for chosen particles, by default for e+ e-
+- PHadesAcc.C			- macro for cuts and smearing for chosen particles, by default for e+ e-
 - ppomega1.C			- simulation of the 1st reaction with omega
 - ppomega2.C			- simulation of the 2nd reaction with omega
 - ppeta1.C			    - simulation of the 1st reaction with eta
 - ppeta2.C			    - simulation of the 2nd reaction with eta
 - ppetap1.C	    		- simulation of the 1st reaction with eta'
 - ppetap2.C		    	- simulation of the 2nd reaction with eta'
 - ppa1.C	    		- simulation of the 1st reaction with a0+
 - ffomega.C		    	- simulation of form factor of meson omega
 - cpdistribution.C		- obtaining distribution needed for CP violation checking for the predicted experimental statistic (rejection sampling method)
 - ffdistribution.C		- obtaining form factor distribution for the predicted experimental statistic (rejection sampling method)
 - loop.C, loop.h		- drawing histograms from the simulation of the 1st reaction with omega